Tutoriels Backend

 And if you are less in a hurry it will start

-We are going to do things seriously but we are not going to take ourselves seriously.
+We're going to do things seriously, but we're not going to take ourselves seriously.

-So let's go for a little humor and a lot of technique.
+So here we go for a little humor and a lot of technique.

 Before using Angular we need to install a number of software